 Inspect the chop saw before use, making sure that all parts are in good working condition.
 If you see anything that needs repair or replacement, do not use the chop saw until it has been repaired or replaced.

 Secure all guards in their proper position before starting your chop saw.
 Ensure that everything is tight and secure so it doesn’t move while you’re cutting materials with your chop saw.
+Founder of WoodWorking Clarity, Goodell David, says, “There is no amount of precaution that can protect you from freak accidents, so it’s great when your saw looks out for you.”

 Never operate a chop saw free-handedly.
 All materials to be cut with your chop saw must be secured against the fence so that you don’t lose control of it or have your hands dangerously close to the blade.